Survey: What Motivates People to Become Repeat Volunteers?June 18, 2014 by Janna Finch

 Twenty-five percent of American adults volunteer, but that number is at a 10-year low—putting extra strain on the 85 percent of nonprofits that rely exclusively on volunteer staff to manage the services constituents depend on.
 For this reason, it’s more important than ever that nonprofits figure out the best ways to attract and retain volunteers.

-In our 2013 profile of the Red Cross, we described several methods three large nonprofits use to reduce volunteer churn.
-We wondered what other incentives nonprofits could offer to encourage repeat volunteering.
+What is it that drives people to become repeat volunteers for an organization?
 To find out, we asked a random sample of 3,020 U.S. adults what incentives they thought would be most motivating.

 However, 59 percent of respondents said that none of the choices provided would motivate them to commit to multiple volunteering engagements.
 So, this report focuses on the responses of the 41 percent who did share a preference.
 Here’s what we found.

 Convenient Scheduling, Proof of Impact Are Top Incentives

 Convenient scheduling was the most attractive incentive to most survey respondents (27 percent).
 Between working a regular job and taking care of life’s responsibilities, it makes sense that for people to volunteer more than once, they need a schedule that fits with their other activities.

 A comparatively large number of respondents (24 percent) said that receiving details about their work’s impact would most motivate them to volunteer more than once.
 Proof that the volunteer work people do matters can be a powerful motivator that inspires them to continue.

 Twenty-three percent of respondents said that a volunteer experience that benefits their professional development would compel them to become repeat volunteers.
 For these volunteers, helping others also means helping themselves by acquiring new skills and knowledge to advance their careers.